 It is critical that our approach to climate change includes tackling the biodiversity crisis.
-Currently, many strategies in the public sector are failing to protect our natural world and deliver sustainable solutions to the climate crisis.
+Currently, many strategies and approaches in the public, charitable, and private sectors are failing to protect our natural world and deliver sustainable solutions to the climate crisis.
 The Standard has received early support from some of the largest tree planting organisations and NGOs in the world.

 BGCI is grateful to its donors and supporters, whose financial contributions have made the development of this Standard possible.

-If you are interested in joining us in our mission promote and protect and more biodiverse world please contact Brian Lainoff (BGCI’s Head of Development and Communications) for sponsorship and partnership opportunities.
+If you are interested in joining us in our mission promote and protect and more biodiverse world please contact Alba Landra (BGCI’s Communications Officer) for sponsorship and partnership opportunities.

 Botanic Gardens Conservation International